M. N. Nambiar: Personal life

-M.N.Nambiar was that rare contradictory personality - a cruel, charming villain on the silver screen while being a very pious man in real life.
-He was also a pure vegetarian and teetotaler.
+Friends and associates of M.N.Nambiar described him as kind, witty, and disciplined.
+He was a vegetarian, teetotaler, and fitness enthusiast.
 He was also an ardent devotee of Sabarimala Sri Ayyappan.
-He has had a long association with the temple, and visited the shrine more than 65 times over the last half a century; this has led to him being called Maha Guruswamy.
+He has had a long association with Sabarimala Temple, where he made trips to for almost 60 years and brought many colleagues; this has led to him being called Maha Guruswamy.
 His colleagues noted that he died during the famous Sabarimala season and it may be due to the blessing of his Lord.